 - In a shallow dish, add 1/4 cup of flour and 1 teaspoon of curry powder.
 This is your dredging flour.

 - Season fish with salt, then coat with the dredging flour.
-Knock off excess flour and put into batter mixture.
-Make sure fish is fully battered and add to the oil.
+Knock off excess flour and put it into the batter mixture.
+Make sure the fish is fully battered and add to the oil.

-- Once fish is in, baste the fish with oil.
-Let first side cook until golden brown and flip.
-Basting fish with oil on other side.
-Take pan on and off oil so that the oil does not get too hot.
-Fish should be in oil 3-3 1/2 minutes.
+- Once the fish is in, baste the fish with oil.
+Let the first side cook until golden brown and flip.
+Basting fish with oil on another side.
+Take the pan on and off the oil so that the oil does not get too hot.
+Fish should be in oil for 3-3 1/2 minutes.

-- Once finished put on plate with paper towel and put in warm oven
+- Once finished put it on a plate with a paper towel and put it in a warm oven

-- Once fries are browned, remove from oil on to paper towel and add salt.
+- Once the fries are browned, remove them from the oil on to the paper towel and add salt.